mark-hallman/DFRWS-2019-KAPE-Workshop/README.md

 # DFRWS2019-KAPE-Workshop
 Slides, scripts, notes, link, etc from my  2019 DFRWS KAPE Workshop

 At a minimum, before you come to the workshop, download ZimmermanTools and KAPE.
-Please feel free to install and get familair with them both.
+Please feel free to install and get familiar with them both.

+## Installation for the Workshop

+#### First,  here is the [Official KAPE Documentation by Eric Zimmerman](https://ericzimmerman.github.io/KapeDocs/#!index.md)

+It will be so helpful if each of you could download and install KAPE and ZimmermanTools before you get to the Workshop.
+I anticipate the the WiFi that will be available in the meeting rooms, of which there will be more than ours, will be terrible.
+So there is a possibility that you will not be able to download in the classroom.
+At that point we will end USB drive will be at a premium.

 #### Download Get-ZimmermanTools.zip [from here](https://f001.backblazeb2.com/file/EricZimmermanTools/Get-ZimmermanTools.zip)